hoelzro/perl-power-tools/pages/module_installation.md

 PAUSE
 * You're on a box on which you don't have root access PAUSE
-* You don't want modules to be available globally
-% In case you want to catch debugging statements before deploying to production PAUSE
+* You don't want modules to be available globally (In case you want to catch debugging statements before deploying to production)
+PAUSE
-* You want globally installed modules installed via your system package manager, and you don't have a package for a module
+* You want globally installed modules installed via your system package manager, and you don't have a package for a module (Let's say you want to try out several logging modules without having to create an RPM for each)

-% These are all very applicable to the developer's toolbox we're working to create!

 SLIDE